praveen3411/MERN-PROJECTS/README.md

 4. Middle Wares in backedn to protect the private-data

 ## PROJECT-5
-4. Working on Schemas and working on url parms like sorting,limit,orderwise
+5. Working on Schemas and working on url parms like sorting,limit,orderwise

+## PROJECT-5
+6. E-Commerce Application with Express Routes and mongoose Schemas& node.js